 Abusers typically escalate when they feel they are losing control over the relationship, often because they feel that the independence of their partner has increased in some way or that their partner will leave.
 The escalation may be intended as a warning or a demonstration of what could happen if their partner decides to become independent.
 This warning is not to be taken lightly—leaving an abusive relationship is a dangerous thing to do.
 In fact, 75% of all serious injuries in abusive relationships occur when the survivor ends the relationship.
 This does not mean that the survivor should stay if they want to leave, but it does mean that any plan to leave should be a good, solid safety plan that takes into account the unique barriers specific to each survivor’s situation.

-Later in the day (while Chris was still driving), Austin's sisters and a few other family members were allowed to meet with Austin's doctor at the hospital.
-As parents, we were able to call in and participate in the meeting.
-The doctor recognized that Austin had been in a severely abusive relationship which had caused intense trauma-induced anxiety and a mental breakdown.
-He assured us that he thought Austin would recover but advised that Austin have no contact with Marcia for a long time.
-He assured us that Austin would not be released that day, but would probably be transferred to another hospital.
-This was the best news we could possibly have received.
-For the time being, Austin was safe.
+The doctor confirmed that Austin was in a severely abusive relationship that had caused trauma-induced anxiety and a breakdown.
+He reassured us that Austin could recover but insisted he must have no contact with Marcia.
+He assured us that Austin would not be released that day and would likely be transferred to another hospital.
+For the first time, we could breathe—Austin was safe.

 While the abuser appears to be calm, charming and likeable, the victim that he or she has psychologically abused and violated over a period of time may appear emotional, erratic or unhinged due to the effects of trauma.